privacygmail cleanupemail security

 (Actions go directly to Gmail, not through MailMop)

-• Unsubscribe: Browser finds link, opens in new tab or makes direct request
+• Unsubscribe: your browser finds the link, opens it in a new tab or makes a direct request

-• Delete: Browser sends delete command directly to Gmail API
+• Delete: your browser sends the delete command straight to the Gmail API

-• MailMop servers not involved in actual email operations
+• MailMop servers aren't involved in the actual email operations

 What MailMop servers do store: